Children's Hands-on Workshop: We can be Urban Farmers (Level 2)

 School Holidays Special - Learning About Soil Science

-Two burgeoning education centres, CNLE and Brain Matter, are coming together to bring an exciting new Eco-science programme for parents and children.
+Two burgeoning education centres, CNLE and Brain Matter, are coming together to bring an exciting new Eco-science programme for children between 6-12 years old.

 So, come and join us for a meaningful time of bonding and fun as we inspire our next generation of ecologically literate citizens.